Ornithology: Early knowledge and study

 Antonio Valli da Todi, who wrote on aviculture in 1601, knew the connections between territory and song.

 William Turner's Historia Avium (History of Birds), published at Cologne in 1544, was an early ornithological work from England.
 He noted the commonness of kites in English cities where they snatched food out of the hands of children.
 He included folk beliefs such as those of anglers.
 Anglers believed that the osprey emptied their fishponds and would kill them, mixing the flesh of the osprey into their fish bait.
-Turner's work reflected the violent times in which he lived, and stands in contrast to later works such as Gilbert White's 1789 The Natural History and Antiquities of Selborne that were written in a tranquil era.
+Turner's work reflected the violent times in which he lived, and stands in contrast to later works such as Gilbert White's 1789 The Natural History and Antiquities of Selborne which were written in a tranquil era.

 In the 17th century, Francis Willughby (1635–1672) and John Ray (1627–1705) created the first major system of bird classification that was based on function and morphology rather than on form or behaviour.
 Willughby's Ornithologiae libri tres (1676) completed by John Ray is sometimes considered to mark the beginning of scientific ornithology.
 Ray also worked on Ornithologia, which was published posthumously in 1713 as Synopsis methodica avium et piscium.
 The earliest list of British birds, Pinax Rerum Naturalium Britannicarum, was written by Christopher Merrett in 1667, but authors such as John Ray considered it of little value.
 Ray did, however, value the expertise of the naturalist Sir Thomas Browne (1605–1682), who not only answered his queries on ornithological identification and nomenclature, but also those of Willoughby and Merrett in letter correspondence.
 Browne himself in his lifetime kept an eagle, owl, cormorant, bittern, and ostrich, penned a tract on falconry, and introduced the words "incubation" and "oviparous" into the English language.